 PhD (McGill), MA (AUC), Bsc (AUC)

-Dr Ashour's most recent Brookings policy papers is entitled “Libyan Islamists Unpacked," in which he maps out the Libyan Islamist scene in the aftermath of Qaddafi and “Security Sector Reform in Egypt: Dilemmas and Challenges” (forthcoming).
+Dr Ashour's Brookings Papers included "Libyan Islamists Unpacked," in which he maps out the Libyan Islamist scene in the aftermath of Qaddafi and “From Bad Cop to Good Cop?
+The Challenges of Security Sector Reform in Egypt.

 Dr Ashour was featured as one of the University's "impact case-studies," based on his work in advising governments, intergovernmental organisations, and NGOs about transitions from armed to unarmed activism, deradicalisation processes, counterterrorism, security sector reform, and political transitions in the Middle East and North Africa.
 His research has informed policy-makers and debate, and contributed to developing initiatives in de-radicalisation and security sector reform, both inside and outside of the Muslim-majority world.
 His extensive media involvement has raised the level of public debate and public understanding both within the UK and internationally.
 His research impact was graded as 4* during the Research Excellence Framework of 2014.